iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.48.2/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 3 reviews"/>
 </p>

+> Why not have an option to enter your voluntary covid rapid test result here.
+Seems so simple.
+Scan QR code, enter result, carry on with your life.
+Easy.
+Update, I've seen your reply.
+If I can add my rapid test result I can't find where.
+Pls send specific instructions to the correct page.<br> :date: __2021-04-12 16:13:56__

+> Really needs improvement, it keeps freezing when i try to log in or register my identity<br> :date: __2021-04-10 12:16:00__

+> Bit of a palaver getting set up, but I understand the reasons, and it was all fairly quick in the end.
+Main reason I installed the app is that my NHS surgery website says that the app shows the patient's vaccination history, including those for Covid.
+I thought this would be useful, however I can't find any information about my vaccination history, Covid or otherwise.
+Where is this vaccination history information to be found on the app please?<br> :date: __2021-04-08 09:42:36__

 > Would it be possible to name econsult then have a sub menu Dr/ administration request etc , current system is confusing especially for elderly<br> :date: __2021-04-03 12:03:14__